1955 Alabama Crimson Tide football team: Georgia Tech

 Against Georgia Tech, Alabama lost their eleventh consecutive game in this 26–2 defeat by the Yellow Jackets at Legion Field.
 Tech took a 12–0 first quarter lead after they scored a pair of touchdowns in a 19-second span.
 The first came on a five-yard Richard Mattison run and the second on a 28-yard Kenny Thompson interception return.
 The Yellow Jackets' third score was set up early in the second quarter after Thomas Rose blocked an Alabama punt at the Tide's 12-yard line.
 Two plays later, Tech took a 19–0 lead after Paul Rotenberry scored on a five-yard run.
 After a scoreless third, in the fourth quarter Tech scored their final touchdown on a 34-yard Ronald Vann pass to Marion Ellis and Alabama got their only points on a safety in the final minute to make the score 26–2.
-The loss brought Alabama's all-time record against Georgia Tech to 18–16–3.